qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 [This video](https://www.youtube.com/watch?v=5vmjBXvY6BA) gives a good intro to this concept.

-The values below are correct if you are using Spooknik's side mount.
+The values below are correct if you are using Stew's mount.

 ```
 mesh_min: 15, 15    # Based on Stew's mount, adjust accordingly